usccolumbia/materialsatlas/docs/user-guide/tcsp.md

-# Structure Predictor
+# TCSP: Template based Crystal Structure Predictor
+#### By Lai Wei (魏莱)

 ## Manual

-### Background on Data Mined Crystal Structure and Compound Prediction
+### Background on Template based Crystal Structure Prediction

-Crystal structure and compound prediction is an essential step of computational materials design.
+Crystal structure prediction is an essential step of computational materials design.
 Indeed, while many materials properties can be computed nowadays with _ab-initio_ computations.